johowoo/FitnessAPP/README.md

 ## To be done
 ### bugs to be fixed
-* avoid duplicated exercise when adding exercise sets from CustomWorkout

 * refresh addable after clicking "finish"
 * white header when clicking back in stackNavigator
 * sets of cardio